approximately-equal/kingmaker-thesis/contents/matter/results.typ

 *Compromise and Pushover*: Turning to the quadrant where both blocs use compromise or pushover, the resulting plot looks nearly identical to the one in @across-cohesion under the identity strategy.
 This tells us that these two strategies effectively cancel each other out in this context.
 But unlike identity and burial, these strategies are constructive rather than destructive---they aim to promote the bloc’s own candidate rather than harm the opponent.
 As a result, candidate $C$---who is not being elevated---never wins.

 A somewhat surprising finding is that compromise performs just as well as pushover, despite pushover being a more aggressive strategy.
-In the pushover strategy, a Democrat, for instance, always submits $[A, C, D, B]$ regardless of their underlying preferences.
+In the pushover strategy, a Democrat, for instance, always submits $A prec C prec D prec B$ regardless of their underlying preferences.
 This suggests that in this context, the only meaningful impact comes from placing the bloc’s preferred candidate at the top---the rest of the ranking has little influence on the outcome.

 *Compromise and Pushover vs Identity and Burial*: Moving to the top-right, we'll find yet another surprising result: the weaker strategies (identity and burial) do better when they have a high $phi.alt$ than the stronger strategies (compromise and pushover) do.
 This seems counterintuitive, but the explanation lies in how these strategies interact with cohesion.